 Basketball Abs

-Lie on the floor, lift the feet with slightly bent knees and crunch the abs to bring the upper back off the floor in a hollow position.
-With a medicine ball (or similar) in one hand, perform a sit-up while bending and lifting the ball-side leg to create space to pass the ball under the leg from outside to inside into the other hand.
+Lie on the floor, lift the feet with partially bent knees and crunch the abs to bring the upper back off the floor in a hollow position.
+With a medicine ball or similar in one hand, perform a sit-up while bending and lifting the ball-side leg to create space to pass the ball under the knee to the other hand.
 Once the ball is passed, return to the original hollow position and repeat the sit-up and ball pass in the opposite direction.

 Purpose